jaym-01/RISCVCPU/statements/ze_quan.md

 1. Input and Output
    - address: 32-bit input representing the memory address.
+     - **Note**:Previous design our team choose address width to be 20 bits,here I use 32 bits for convenience(easier to map with example in lecture)the width problem already fixed by group member in the final version of file(data_cache.sv)
    - data_in: 32-bit input representing data to be written into memory.
    - write_enable: Input signal indicating whether a write operation should be performed.
    - data_out: 32-bit output representing data read from memory.